Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Typically, assumptions and expectations between hiring managers and recruiters are set without understanding.
 Hiring managers don’t get useful guidance from recruiters and therefore they do not provide useful feedback on why they are rejecting candidates at CV or interview stage.

-2. Organization structures
+2. Organizational structures

 3. Poor Job Analysis